 Need a rich, filling quick bread for breakfast?
 Look no further than these sourdough pumpkin biscuits!
-Great with gravy or jam, these are a perfect fall breakfast food.
+This recipe is super quick, with no fermentation time.
+Get the delicious taste of sourdough combined with healthy pumpkin in this super easy drop biscuit recipe.
+Great with gravy or jam, these are a perfect fall breakfast food!

 Sourdough Pumpkin Biscuits

-To learn how to make the dehydrated pumpkin powder called for in this recipe, please visit this article.
+Learn how to make the dehydrated pumpkin powder called for in this recipe from us here at Homestead Lady.

 Sourdough Pumpkin Biscuits